RollingHillsAnalytics/imgur-analytics/README.md

-The count of views increases over time, and images that were uploaded more recently will have fewer views than images uploaded a longer time ago.
+The count of views increases over time, and images that were uploaded more recently will have fewer views than images uploaded earlier.
 However, I am making the assumption that the ratio of views per point will remain constant for a given image, because this is an intrinsic value tied to the image itself.
 I call this ratio the "<u>reaction score</u>" of an image.

 In order to highlight this ratio, let's add trend lines on the two data clusters (figure 2).